 Loss of SEO Authority

 Also called “link juice,” authority is driven by the number of links from other sites pointing to your site.
-If pages with a large amount of external links aren’t redirected, expect your SEO value to diminish.
+If pages with a large number of external links aren’t redirected, expect your SEO value to diminish.